 You can limit the usage of the coupon in two levels.
 You can set a usage limit for the coupon by entering a value in the ‘Usage limit per coupon’ field.
 After the set limit, the coupon will become invalid.
 You can also limit the number of times a customer can avail the coupon by adding the value in the ‘Usage limit per user’ field.

 Once all the settings are carefully configured, you can click the Publish button.
 Your coupon is now ready.

 Sending the coupon to customers

-Now you can share the coupon to prospective customers.
+Now you can share the coupon with prospective customers.
 You can depend on different marketing channels like social media pages or direct emails.
 Informing the customers about all the restrictions and limit through a ‘Terms and Conditions List’ is good for clarity.
 Displaying your coupon code on your checkout page is another best practice.
-This way customers can avail the discount easily, and chances of them coming back to your store also increases.
+This way customers can avail the discount easily, and chances of them coming back to your store also increase.

 Also, read how to improve WooCommerce Coupon management.